-Located in a County's urban core 4 points Located in an urbanized area 3 points Located in a master planned community 2 points Located in a rural district in proximity to employment 1 point opportunities and medical and educational facilities Project may earn an additional point for availability of a 1 point mass transit station within walking distance (e.g., within 5 to 10 minues or 1/4 to 1/2 mile for pedestrians
+Located in a County's urban core 4 points Located in an urbanized area 3 points Located in a master planned community 2 points Located in a rural district in proximity to employment opportunities and medical and educational facilities 1 point Project may earn an additional point for availability of a mass transit station/stop within / 2 mile.
+The term "mass transit" includes, but is not exclusive to rail.
+1 point